Multimodal Conditional 3D Face Geometry Generation: Results

 \subsection{Geometry Editing}

 The latent space of our autoencoder preserves the spatial layout of the original UV position map, much like how the latent space of the image autoencoder in text-to-image models \cite{ldm} preserves the spatial layout of the encoded image.
 As a consequence, by masking regions in the latent UV position map corresponding to regions we wish to modify, and by denoising the masked regions, one can apply intuitive edits to particular regions of the facial geometry.
 Please refer to RePaint~\cite{repaint} for more details on the masking process.
 Even when using masks with sharp boundaries, the denoising process can take care of smoothly interpolating at the mask boundaries.
-This mask-based editing of facial geometries using our model is shown in ~\figref{fig:inpainting}.
-In the top row of ~\figref{fig:inpainting} we mask the nose region of the latent position map, such that it remains fixed throughout the multiple steps of denoising.
-We then generate multiple geometry samples by varying the initial noise input to the diffusion model.
-The noise predicted at each denoising step is multiplied with the nose mask before being fed as input to the denoising UNet for the next time step.
-This denoising procedure leads to generations where the generated samples all share the same nose shape, but vastly differing facial identities.
-In the bottom row of ~\figref{fig:inpainting}, we show the result of inverse masking, where the face shape is held fixed while allowing the nose shape to change.
-Our model produces meaningful results in both cases.
+We show results of guiding the editing of facial geometry with user conditions in ~\figref{fig:sketchedit}.
+Specifically, we show an interactive sketching workflow ($\sim$6 seconds/sample), where an artist can progressively edit a generated geometry by modifying one region at a time.